lobehub/.github/profile/README.md

 [![waitlist-md](https://github.com/lobehub/.github/assets/17870709/a4141061-2e45-4315-be04-ebe2a4dc9b5e)][vercel-link]

 > \[!IMPORTANT]
-> Join the [WAITLIST][vercel-link] today and experience the future of conversational AI with LobeChat.
+> LobeChat Cloud is currently in beta testing.
+Please join the [WAITLIST][vercel-link] and wait for email notification.
+We will regularly open the whitelist.

 ### ⭐️ Our Projects